-Resolutions from individuals or churches to the Annual Conference shall be referred to the Committee on Resolutions and shall be signed by at least five persons unless the resolution comes from an Administrative/Church Council.
-A resolution from an Administrative/Church Council must have a copy of the minutes of the meeting at which the resolution was approved by the Council attached to the resolution.
-These minutes must be signed by the Chair of the Administrative/Church Council, the Lay Leader, and the Lay Delegate to Annual Conference.
+Resolutions from individuals or churches to the Annual Conference shall be referred to the Committee on Resolutions and shall be signed by at least five members of the Annual Conference, unless coming from an Administrative Board/Church Council.
+A resolution from an Administrative Board/Church Council must have a copy of the minutes of the meeting at which the resolution was approved by the Council attached to the resolution.
+These minutes must be signed by: the Chair of the Administrative/Church Council, the Lay Leader, and the Lay Delegate(s) to Annual Conference.

 Petitions to the General Conference of The United Methodist Church from individuals, churches and Annual Conference Committees/Commissions/ Boards/Agencies, etc., which desire Annual Conference endorsement, shall be referred to the Committee on Resolutions.

 The Committee shall receive, study and make a report on each Resolution to the Annual Conference with a recommendation of either: “Concur,” “Non- Concur,” “Revise,” or “Refer.”
-Any resolution coming to the conference after the established deadline will require the suspension of the rules to be properly before the conference.
-Also, the resolution presenters are responsible for printing 1200 copies for distribution if the conference is meeting in person.
-These late resolutions shall be distributed after the rules have been suspended.
+Any resolution coming to the conference after the established deadline will require the suspension of the rules in order to be properly before the conference.
+Also, the resolution presenters are responsible for printing 1,000 copies for distribution if the conference is meeting in person.
+These late resolutions shall be distributed to conference members after the rules have been suspended.
 (See 3.1.4 for more information.)